ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 {: #fig-arch title="Architecture"}

 An Attestation Request (request) is assembled by the Presenter and submitted to the HSM.
-The HSM parses the request and produces PKIX evidence which is returned to the Presenter for distribution.
+The HSM parses the request and produces PKIX Evidence which is returned to the Presenter for distribution.

 In the previous figure, the HSM is represented as being composed of an attestation service and a Target Environment.
 This representation is offered